Chic Le Touquet Paris-Plage on the north French Coast

 Deauville vies with Le Touquet as the top seaside resort in this part of France.
 The proximity to the British has always shaped the north coast resorts - and Deauville is no exception.
 When you combine the history and influence of the British with the Parisians who made both Le Touquet and Deauville their weekend favourites, you get smart and sophisticated resorts.

 Deauville is a pretty town, built mainly in the 1920s with a genteel old-fashioned feel and delightful Normandy architecture.
 There’s plenty going on, winter and summer: horse racing, polo at the oldest club in France, sailing, swimming and shrimping, classical music concerts and photographic exhibitions.
-And of course, the now famous Deauville American Film Festival that takes place every year at the beginning of September (September 2 to 11, 2016).
+And of course, the now famous Deauville American Film Festival that takes place every year at the beginning of September.

 Don’t miss: The festivalsand events which take place throughout the year, from horse racing in both summer and winter.